apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/query-service/README.md

 ## Infrastructure requirements

-The same infrastructure requirements as the described in [Query Answer Service](../query-answer-service/README.md#infrastructure-requirements) apply for this service.
+The same infrastructure requirements as described in [Query Answer Service](../query-answer-service/README.md#infrastructure-requirements) apply for this service.

 ## Installing and Running

 ### Prerequisites

-The same prerequisites as the described in [Query Answer Service](../query-answer-service/README.md#prerequisites) apply for this service.
+The same prerequisites as described in [Query Answer Service](../query-answer-service/README.md#prerequisites) apply for this service.

 ### Compile and Run in Local Dev Mode